zaqxsw-dev/easy_base64/README.md

 }
 ```

-_Why encode return String but decode return bytes?
+_Why encode return a String, but decode return a bytes?_

-Because base64 encoded result always contains valid printable string symbols.
+Because base64 encoded the result always contains valid printable string symbols.
 But if was encoded binary data, then decode result not will be valid string.

 _For more examples, please refer to the [Documentation](https://docs.rs/easy_base64/0.1.0/easy_base64/)_